 NASA's Student Airborne Research Program (SARP) is an eight-week summer internship program for rising senior undergraduate students to acquire hands-on research experience in all aspects of a scientific field campaign.
-Active since 2009, SARP utilizes one of the major NASA Airborne Science Program flying science laboratories that are used to study Earth system processes, calibration/validation of space-borne observations, and prototyping of instruments for possible satellite missions.
+Active since 2009, SARP uses one of the flying science laboratories from NASA's Airborne Science Program to study Earth system processes, calibration/validation of space-borne observations, and prototyping of instruments for satellite missions.

-Participants assist in the operation of instruments onboard the aircraft to sample atmospheric gases and/or to image land and water surfaces in multiple spectral bands.
-Students also participate in collecting measurements at field sites.
-Research areas for SARP include atmospheric chemistry, forest ecology, air quality, and ocean biology.
+SARP participants assist in the operation of airborne instruments to sample atmospheric gases and to image land and water surfaces in multiple spectral bands.
+Students also collect measurements from field sites.
+Research areas include atmospheric chemistry, forest ecology, air quality, and ocean biology.

-For more information regarding the MASTER datasets for SARP, please refer to the ORNL MASTER Project Page: ORNL MASTER Data.
-For more information regarding the LVIS datasets for SARP, please refer to the NSIDC Project Page: NSDIC LVIS Data.
+For more information about the MASTER datasets for SARP, please refer to the MASTER project page.
+For more information regarding the LVIS datasets for SARP, please refer to the NSIDC project page.
 Both MASTER and LVIS data are available under the SARP Project on Earthdata Search.

-For more information regarding the AVIRIS Facility Instruments, please refer to the ORNL AVIRIS Project Page: ORNL AVIRIS Project Page.
-This page provides information and links to access data for AVIRIS-C, AVIRIS-NG, and AVIRIS-3.
+For more information regarding the AVIRIS Facility Instruments, please refer to the AVIRIS project page, which provides links to access data for AVIRIS-C, AVIRIS-NG, and AVIRIS-3.

 Project DOI: 10.5067/SUBORBITAL/SARP/DATA001